 Once you do that, go ahead and spray the cleaner on the spot where your dog previously peed.
 Make sure that you follow the instruction that is given on the dog urine cleaner in order to avoid confusing your dog about where he/she should be peeing in the future.

 3. Use A Command

 You are going to want to use a command in order to encourage your dog to pee once he/she gets ready to go pee.
 Make sure that your dog is at the designated spot for peeing outside before you give him/her the command.
 As for what command you should give your dog for peeing, I would suggest using “potty time” or “do your business.”
 Either one of these two commands will work just fine.
 Just make sure that you are consistent in regards to which command you give your dog for peeing.

 If your dog does in fact pee outside after you commanded him/her to do so, make sure that you praise him/her for that.
 Praising your dog by saying “good boy” or “good girl” should do it for him/her.
 I would also reward your dog with a piece of treat, especially early on, in order to reinforce the desired behavior of your dog.
 A treat can be something like chicken or hot dog.
 I would check out the Canine Carry Outs Dog Treats as it is a popular option for treats.

-These are the three ways that you can train your dog not to pee anywhere inside your home, whether that be on your bed, on the carpet, or on the couch.
+These are the three ways that you can go about how to train a dog not to pee in the house.
 It may take up to a few weeks for your dog to get the hang of it, especially if he/she is a puppy, but these three methods will go a long way to stop your dog from peeing indoors.